reevoo/reevoo.github.io/_posts/2014-07-27-ddd-with-ruby.markdown

 ![Delivery service domain](/images/delivery_service_ddd.png)

-The initial source code is available on [https://github.com/davidsevcik/dddelivery-domain](https://github.com/davidsevcik/dddelivery-domain) and is going to be enhanced over the time together with next articles focused on concrete challenges with writing the application.
+The initial source code is available on [https://github.com/davidsevcik/dddelivery-domain](https://github.com/davidsevcik/dddelivery-domain) and is going to be enhanced over the time together with following articles focused on concrete challenges with writing the application.
+Stay tuned.